The Aegean treasure

 Hydroneta

-The perfect spot to watch a magical sunset while enjoying a coffee or a cold drink from the beach bar.
-Ydroneta is also a rocky beach located a little further from Spilia (cave) beach.
+The perfect place to watch a magical sunset while enjoying a coffee or a cold drink from the beach bar.
+Hydroneta, also a rocky beach, is located just beyond Spilia and offers equally stunning views and atmosphere.

 Sights